- ORFORD FORESHORE MASTER PLAN

 There is a four lane, all tide public boat ramp with large vehicle and trailer parking facilities.

-Upon completion of all 4 stages, the Triabunna Wharf and Marina will consist of the following:
+The Triabunna Wharf and Marina consists of the following:

 - Over 100 marina berths

 - 1 Ferry terminal servicing passengers to Maria Island

 - 3 Tour boats berths servicing the popular East Coast